SmogDr/edar_coursebook/docs/06-rprog3.md

 ### String extract & remove

-## Working with Dates and Date-times
+## Dates and Date-times

-To begin, we discuss how the Core R code `{base}` handles dates and times, since there is a ton of code out there that utilizes these older functions.
+To begin, we discuss how the core R code `{base}` handles dates and times, since there is a ton of code out there that utilizes these older functions.
 We will then quickly transition to the `lubridate` family of functions (part of the Tidyverse) because of their versatility and ease-of-use.

 ### Dates and Times in base R